Application-specific settings with app clients - Amazon Cognito

 Identity (ID) token

 A verifiable statement that your user is authenticated from your user pool.
 OpenID Connect (OIDC) added the ID token specification to the access and refresh token standards defined by OAuth 2.0.
 The ID token contains identity information, like user attributes, that your app can use to create a user profile and provision resources.
-See Using the ID token for more information.
+See Understanding the identity (ID) token for more information.

 Access token